mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 on its external interface without any modification and also forwards all incoming traffic to registered clients as payload within the respective tunneling association.
-However, a proxy MUST offer this service only for known clients and clients MUST be authentificated during connection establishment.
-The proxy SHOULLD inspect the source IP address of the IP packet in the tunnel payload and only forward if the IP address matches a set of registered client IP address.
+However, a proxy MUST offer this service only for known clients and clients MUST be authenticated during connection establishment.
+The proxy SHOULD inspect the source IP address of the IP packet in the tunnel payload and only forward if the IP address matches a set of lent client IP address.
 Optionally, a proxy also MAY offer this service only for a limited set of target addresses.
 In such a case the proxy SHOULD also inspect the destination IP address and reject packets with unknown